 Leveraging incumbent advantages

-Gayane Gyurjyan: There’s this notion of “unfair advantage” that incumbents have over start-ups, such as a strong brand or access to capital.
+Gayane Gyurjyan: There’s this notion of “advantage” that incumbents have over start-ups, such as a strong brand or access to capital.
 Florian, how were you thinking about these advantages when you started conceptualizing your new venture?
 And to what extent did the notion evolve over time?

 Florian Nickels-Teske: First, I would argue that there are natural advantages that we had to leverage in a new way.
 We explored what is possible in the space of real-world data and evidence by leveraging our assets, which are direct and trusting relationships with our patients and a vast network of experts across the entire group.
 We have 86 hospitals and just over 1,000 chief physicians in Germany alone, as well as world-leading scientists in our various institutes and university hospitals.